 • Point of Care Testing

-A point of care test is a rapid screening test for HIV using a small amount of blood from a finger poke.
+A point of care test (POCT) is a rapid screening test for HIV using a small amount of blood from a finger poke.
+POCT are done by trained personnel and can be done in community-based settings and clinical settings, such as outpatient sexual health clinics or mobile health units.
+Most take a few minutes to yield results.

 • HIV Self-Testing